MEET THE MUSICIANS

 In January 2017, Mr. Prince conducted the New York City Opera Orchestra in a new, limited-run production of Leonard Bernstein's Candide at Jazz at Lincoln Center's Rose Theater.
 In 2018, he returned to Tanglewood to conduct a staged production of Bernstein's opera "Trouble in Tahiti" as part of the Tanglewood's season-long Leonard Bernstein 100th Anniversary celebrations that summer.

 Maestro Prince first guest conducted the Plainfield Symphony Orchestra in 2005 and then made a return appearance in October 2008.
-In May 2009, he was formally appointed as the new Music Director, making this his thirteenth full season as conductor and Music Director.
+In May 2009, he was formally appointed as the new Music Director, making this his sixteenth full season as conductor and Music Director.

 Music Director: